GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 2. Modify **actions.json** to point to your local ngrok https URL

-3. TODO Once your Node backend server is deployed to the Google Cloud, you can take over those URLs
+3. Once your Node backend server is deployed to the Google Cloud, you can take over those URLs

 4. You can test your fulfillment by making an example post call